 It's time for another installment of "Question and Answer Tuesdays!"

 "I'm going through stressful times, and frankly I am finding it too hard to meditate.
 I can notice my thoughts when things are calm - but, when things are not calm, my ability to observe vanishes.
-And then if I force myself to meditate, I get more upset, more stressed, more angry than before.
+At that point, if I force myself to meditate, I get more upset, more stressed, more angry than before.
 I've been trying for a few weeks now - any advice?"

 You said you can notice thoughts when things are calm but not when they are stressful.
 Let me rephrase that for you: you are saying you can meditate unless it's too hard to meditate!

 With meditating, you can't look at it as a "quick fix" or a spot treatment: you can't just do it sporadically and expect meaningful benefits.
-You have to build a consistent practice, and do it every day - whether things are going good or not (especially if they're not)!
+You have to build a consistent practice, and do it every day - whether things are going good or not.
+Well, especially if they're not!

-This consistency and repetition will improve your ability to observe your compulsive mind and its non-stop activity, and it will raise your level of awareness so you can see everything unfolding.
+This consistency and repetition will improve your ability to observe your compulsive mind and its non-stop activity, and it will strengthen awareness so you can see everything as it unfolds.
 As a result, you learn not to get caught up in all of it.
-The more you do it, the more you will be able to carry that skill into stressful times and use it.
+The more you do it (sit and practice), the more you will be able to carry that skill into stressful times and use it.

-Put another way: practice makes perfect (though, technically, none of us will ever be perfect - so, practice makes better).
+Put another way: practice makes perfect.
+Though, technically, perfection isn't skillful to strive for - so, practice makes better.

 You also said meditating causes you to get more stressed, upset, and angry.
 Realize that meditating doesn't cause these thoughts, emotions, or mental states.
 It simply strengthens awareness of what is already there.
 So, by definition, you become more aware of your compulsive mind, your racing thoughts, and whatever they give rise to: stress, anxiety, depression, problems with focus, and so on.